 • larger talent pool: Requiring employees to only work onsite a few days a week can attract talent that is seeking greater flexibility at work as well as those who don’t want a daily commute.

-• better preparedness: Although the effects of COVID-19 are starting to subside, the future remains uncertain.
+• better preparedness: Although the effects of the pandemic have subsided, the future remains uncertain.
 Maintaining a hybrid work model can ensure your employees are prepared for any future workplace disruptions.

 best practices for a hybrid workplace: do’s and don’ts